SravanthiMalepati/SpringBoot-Application/README.md

 # SpringBoot-Application

-Simple webApplication to understand how to create a controller in spring and send response to the client's request.
+Simple web Application to understand how to create a controller in spring and send a response to the client's request.